ishansoni22/UdacityML/ml_advance_capstone/capstone_report_template.md

 In this project, I will build a multi-headed model that will be capable of detecting different types of toxicity like threats, obscenity, insults, and identity-based hate from a given comment.
 I’ll be using a dataset of comments from Wikipedia’s talk page edits which have been labeled by human raters for toxic behavior.
 Improvements to the current models will hopefully help online discussion become more productive and respectful.

-This is a supervised multi-class classification problem and as such different measurable evaluation metrics could be applied.
+This is a supervised multi-class classification problem and as such different measurable evaluation metrics can be applied.
 I'll be using the AUC-ROC metric to measure the efficiency of my models.
 Given a comment, the solution will be a machine learning model that receives as input the comment and outputs a class probabilty for every toxicity type [_toxicity_type_] : toxic, severe_toxic, obscene, threat, insult, identity_hate.

 <u>Example 1</u></br>
 Input Text : _You, sir, are my hero!_</br>